eschall/honeycomb-tutorials/tutorials/getting started/create an application/README.md

 ma-label | The label micro app represents a caption for an item in a user interface.

 ### Create the Hello World Application
 Creating applications with micro apps is fast and easy when using Honeycomb Studio.

+#### Step 1: Login
 To get started, log in to your Honeycomb Studio account.
-Click the Applications tab on your account page and click the New button.
+Select the Applications tab on your account page and click the New button.

 <img src="https://raw.githubusercontent.com/Schalltech/honeycomb-tutorials/master/tutorials/getting%20started/create%20an%20application/images/create-app-1.png">